3 Weird “Ah-Ha” Moments That Changed the Way I Think About Travel

 After experiencing this shift—from planning trips around places to designing them around time together—there was no turning back.

-As word spread about our family adventures, friends and relatives began asking for help planning their own special events – family roots and legacy trips, milestone birthdays/anniversaries, college friends’ reunions, etc. What began as casual recommendations among friends has blossomed into this website — the done-for-you service I wish existed when I started planning multi-generational trips 25 years ago.
+As friends and family began asking for help planning their own reunions, milestone celebrations, and legacy trips, what started as casual recommendations evolved into Travel Villa Guide: the done-for-you service I wish existed when I began planning multi-generational trips decades ago.

 "Travel is like love… it’s a heightened state of awareness, in which we are mindful, receptive, undimmed by familiarity and ready to be transformed.
 That is why the best trips, like the best love affairs, never really end."